Skip to Primary Content

 The first thing you need for a first aid kit is a suitable container.
-A fishing tackle box is works well.
+A fishing tackle box works well.
 Label the outside with a permanent marker.
-In an emergency someone else might have to locate and use this kit.
+In an emergency, someone else might have to locate and use this kit.

 Affix a card to the inside with the following information: